migfig/Labs/README.md

 >
 > Related Records (Gold Parser) Project
 >
+> UWP Interviewer Project
+>
 > WPF Interviewer Project
+>
+> Some more projects...

 **Disclaimer**:
-This projects are WIP (Work in Progress), and because of this they may not behave completely as (crashes are) expected, they will be soon.
+Some of this projects are WIP (Work in Progress), and because of this they may not behave completely as (crashes are) expected, they might be done soon.
 Some code parts also may need some re-factoring in classes and its methods, please be aware this code has been developed in a rush manner.

-They have been created from scratch using **MS Visual Studio**  on a **Microsoft Surface 3** with its corresponding **Type Cover**.
+They have been created from scratch using **MS Visual Studio**  on a **Microsoft Surface 3 & 4** with its corresponding **Type Cover**.
 Also using **ReSharper** add-in.
 Icons from **SyncFusion** Metro studio.

-Other tools, nuget packages used are:
+Other tools or nuget packages being used are:
 > Newtonsoft.Json
 >
 > Serilog